hehonglu123/python_turtle_trial/ROS/src/python_turtle/Trial_instruction.md

 ```
 It should finish without errors, and generating `/build` and `/devel` folders under the same directory.
 However, to make sure your code knows what you've built, we need to source it:
 ```
-$ echo 'source ~/pihat_trials/ROS/devel/setup.bash' >> ~/.bashrc
+$ echo 'source ~/python_turtle_trial/ROS/devel/setup.bash' >> ~/.bashrc
 ```
-Finish above steps on both pi and laptop.
-If errors like something not found or not built, try `source ~/pihat_trials/ROS/devel/setup.bash`.
+This step adds the command everytime you open up a new terminal.
+If errors like something not found or not built, try `source ~/python_turtle_trial/ROS/devel/setup.bash` to source the workspace directly.

 # ROS Publisher
-On Pi side, under `~/pihat_trials/ROS/src/trials/src/` there is a python script called `cam_pub.py`.
+Under `~/python_turtle_trial/ROS/src/python_turtle/src/` there is a python script called `cam_pub.py`.
 At the very top, we include ROS library and message types:
 ```
 import rospy
 from sensor_msgs.msg import Image